HOOLIGANISM

 By Eustace Rulach (The Ceylon Observer, 26th March 1959.
 Page 09)

 “How sporting are our Ceylon schools cricket fans?
-From the disgraceful behavior at the two big matches in Colombo during the past two weekends, it seems that although the standard of the game has improved considerably this season, the sense of sportsmanship displayed by those who watch the game has deteriorated immensely.
+From the disgraceful behaviour at the two big matches in Colombo during the past two weekends, it seems that although the standard of the game has improved considerably this season, the sense of sportsmanship displayed by those who watch the game has deteriorated immensely.

 “The social significance of these big matches seems to be more emphasised than the cricket itself, particularly this year.
-There were hundreds who turned up at the Oval during the two weekends who did not give a damn for the cricket that was being played.
-They came there to have a good time, and in doing so nearly ruined the game both for the players and the cricket enthusiasts’.
+There were hundreds who turned up at the Oval during the two weekends who did not give a damn about the cricket that was being played.
+They came there to have a good time, and in doing so nearly ruined the game both for the players and the cricket enthusiasts.

 “A demonstration of bad manners by a section of the crowd in the pavilion who booed the Thomian captain when he failed to declare the second inning closed during the closing stages of the second day’s play.
 Then at the Josephian Peterite match an unruly crowd stormed the Josephian dressing room and forced skipper Claude Perera to make a declaration.